-SERIES 3000 - STUDENTS Policy/ Procedure Title Description Situation to apply 3122P Attendance Regular, consistent, timely attendance is essential to school success, student learning and future employment habits.
+SERIES 3000 - STUDENTS Policy/ Procedure Title Description Situation to apply 3122P Attendance Student Rights and Regular, consistent, timely attendance is essential to school success, student learning and future employment habits.
 Teachers will keep a record of student absences and tardiness.
-Use for definition of tardy, excused or unexcused absence and requirements for principals and certificated staff to enforce district's attendance policies and procedures.
-3200 Student Rights and Responsibilities Assuring learning experiences to help all students develop skills, competencies and attitudes fundamental to achieving individual satisfaction as responsible, contributing citizens.
-Quick reference guide to district policies and procedures related to student rights, conduct and discipline.
-3204/3204P Prohibition of Harassment, Intimidation and Bullying The district maintains a safe and civil educational environment for all students, employees, parents/legal guardians, volunteers and community members that is free from harassment, intimidation and bullying Reference for steps to take to identify, report, and address HIB and for staff interventions.
+Assuring learning experiences Use for definition of tardy, excused or unexcused absence and requirements for principals and certificated staff to enforce district's attendance policies and procedures.
+Quick reference guide to district 3200 Responsibilities to help all students develop skills, competencies and attitudes fundamental to achieving individual satisfaction as responsible, contributing citizens. policies and procedures related to student rights, conduct and discipline.
+3204/3204P Prohibition of Harassment, Intimidation and Bullying The district maintains a safe and civil educational environment for all students, employees, parents/legal Reference for steps to take to identify, report, and address HIB and for staff interventions.